robole/svelte-vite-jest-template/README.md

 ## But testing

 The Vite template has no testing setup included.
-And you should probably test your app!
+Testing your app is advisable!
 I did the ugly work of getting the right packages together for you.
-Fly chicklet, fly. 🐥

 There are tests for the `App` and `Counter` components included.
 You can run the test suites with `npm run test`.
-To run the Jest in watch mode, you can run `npm run test:watch`.
+To run Jest in watch mode, you can run `npm run test:watch`.

 ![test output](img/test-output.png)

+You can get the full background on this set-up in the article I wrote - [Testing a Svelte app with Jest](https://www.roboleary.net/2021/11/18/svelte-app-testing-jest.html) - it also discusses the testing of a complete app.
+You may encounter some compatiability issues when you use third-party libraries as Jest does not support ES Modules (it is an experimental feature currently).

 Happy Svelte-Vite-Jesting!